meluso/cscs530_jmeluso/hw04/jmeluso_hw04.md

 **_Interaction Topology_**

 _Description of the topology of who interacts with whom in the system.
 Perfectly mixed?
 Spatial proximity?
 Along a network?
 CA neighborhood?_

+The interactions topology will be a balanced tree network using NetworkX of height 6 and a down degree of 7 for each node.

 **_Action Sequence_**